reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

     val quotes = response.body
     log.info(quotes)

-You will see the whole contents response from the website!
+You can see the whole contents response from the website!

 ![005plaintext](https://user-images.githubusercontent.com/48712088/159326602-6ed032ed-aec4-4e26-9bfe-55c53a596fe9.png)